speguero/powerpkg/README.md

 Code | Description
 ---- | -----------
-1    | A task entry terminated with a non-zero exit status.
+1    | A task entry terminated with a non-zero exit code.
-2    | An exception rose from a task entry.
+2    | An exception rose from a task entry during its executable invocation process.
 3    | Initial task entry processing failed.
 4    | A host has been blocked from processing a package.
 5    | A package file was not found.